klavinslab/protocols_aquarium_1_0/cloning/transformation/Yeast_Transformation.md

 Note on yeast aliquots: Frozen aliquots are easy - just grab them from the freezer and follow the directions below.
 Fresh aliquots require preparation and planning: 1.
 Start an overnight culture the day before.
 You will need ~1mL overnight culture for every 6 aliquots you plan to make. (in YPD) 2.
 Dilute the cells in YPD in the morning (cells must be in log phase when harvested).
 A 1:50 dilution should be harvested 5-6.5 hours later and a 1:100 dilution should be harvested 6.5-8 hours later.
 3. Harvest the cells by centrifugation (3000xg for 5 min), wash once with water and once with 100mM LiOAc.
 Resuspend final pellet in 4 pellet volumes of 100mM LiOAc.

+Integrating Plasmids: Getting successful transformants with integrating plasmids can be challenging.
+If more transformants are needed, increase the amount of plasmid DNA.
+Be sure to linearize (cut) the plasmid within the selectable marker (i.e. His, Trip, Leu, or Ura regions) if you are using a 303, 304, 305, or 306 vector.

 ####Common Issues####